Oslo Summer School for Social Sciences 2020

 Essential books for preparation to the course

-Students should obtain and read these books in advance of the course.
+Students must obtain and read these books in advance of the course.
+The two books marked with asterisk are first priority.

 - *Alexander L. George and Andrew Bennett, Case Studies and Theory Development in the Social Sciences, (MIT Press 2005).